-The liking principle is when you are persuaded by someone that you like.
-This is quite similar to the previous principle, and like the last one, it can involve friends, family, and loved ones.
+The liking principle is when we are persuaded by someone that we like.
+The persuader may be a friend, family, partner, or simply someone who shares a similar opinion on a specific subject.
 However, it can involve strangers as well.
-If someone you find attractive recommends something to you, you are more likely to be persuaded.
-Often, ads may use attractive people to get the point across.
+If someone we find attractive recommends something, we may be more likely to be persuaded.
+Often, ads use attractive people to get their point across.

-Sometimes, it can come from actual positions of authority.
-A politician you like may convince you to try to make a change or vote for someone.
-At times, trusting someone with experience is good, but you should always remain skeptical and make sure the experienced person does have experience.
+Sometimes, persuasion can come from actual positions of power and authority.
+For example, a politician you like may convince you to try to make a change or vote for someone.
+Trusting someone with experience can be beneficial, but try to remain alert and find evidence to back up any claims that are made.

 The Principle Of Scarcity